The Social Network: Plot

-While competing in the 2004 Henley Royal Regatta for Harvard against the Hollandia Roeiclub, the Winklevoss twins discover that Facebook has expanded to Europe with Oxford, Cambridge and LSE, and decide to sue the company for intellectual property theft.
+After narrowly losing in the 2004 Henley Royal Regatta for Harvard against the Hollandia Roeiclub, the Winklevoss twins discover that Facebook has expanded to Europe with Oxford, Cambridge and LSE, and decide to sue the company for intellectual property theft.
 Meanwhile, Saverin objects to Parker making business decisions for Facebook and freezes the company's bank account in the resulting dispute.
 He relents when Zuckerberg reveals that they have secured $500,000 from angel investor Peter Thiel.

-Saverin becomes enraged when he discovers that the new investment deal allows his share of Facebook to be diluted from 34% to 0.03% while maintaining the ownership percentage of all other parties.
-He confronts Zuckerberg and Parker, and Saverin vows to sue Zuckerberg before being ejected from the building.
-Saverin's name is removed from the masthead as co-founder and CFO.
-Later, Parker is apprehended for cocaine possession at a party celebrating 1 million users.
-He attempts to blame Saverin, so Zuckerberg cuts ties with him, telling him to go home.
+Saverin is invited to the company's new headquarters on the pretense of attending a business meeting and "millionth user party," but is enraged when he discovers that the new investment deal dilutes his share of Facebook from 34% to 0.03%, without diluting the ownership percentage of any other owner.
+Furthermore, he has already been removed from the masthead as co-founder and CFO.
+He confronts Zuckerberg and Parker, vowing to sue as security removes him from the building.
+Shortly after, Parker is apprehended for cocaine possession with a minor at a party celebrating one million users.
+He attempts to blame Saverin, prompting Zuckerberg to cut ties with him.

-In separate depositions, the Winklevoss twins claim that Zuckerberg stole their idea, while Saverin claims his shares of Facebook were unfairly diluted when the company was incorporated.
-Marylin Delpy, a junior lawyer for the defense, informs Zuckerberg that they will settle with Saverin since the sordid details of Facebook's founding and Zuckerberg's callous attitude will make him unsympathetic to a jury.
+Marylin Delpy, a junior lawyer for Zuckerberg, informs Zuckerberg that they will settle with Saverin since the sordid details of Facebook's founding and Zuckerberg's callous attitude will make him unsympathetic to a jury.
 Alone, Zuckerberg sends a Facebook friend request to Albright and repeatedly refreshes the page.
+Closing text reveals both cases were settled out of court and Zuckerberg became the world's youngest billionaire.

 Cast

 Josh Pence is the body double for Hammer, whose likeness was digitally imposed onto Pence's body.
-He is listed in the end credits as playing Tyler Winklevoss alongside Hammer.
+He is listed in the end credits as playing Tyler Winklevoss alongside Hammer, though he also shot scenes as Cameron.
 He also appears in a cameo role as the man being detoured from the bathroom by Zuckerberg and Saverin.